 Let’s face it, even with a basic bathroom or kitchen renovation there is going to be some level of inconvenience.
 With a major renovation, there will be disruption to your lifestyle, but in some cases, you may still be able to live in your home, albeit in and around tradespeople/inspectors/deliveries and more.
 By no means will you have the comfort of your usual home, but a good builder will do their utmost to make life as easy as possible during the process.

 There’s no doubt that environmental sustainability is at the forefront of conversation in today’s society, and the manufacturing and construction industries are especially tasked with finding ways to reduce their impact and carbon footprint on the planet.
-One of the key differences between a major renovation and a knock-down rebuild is the simple fact that a home renovation takes sustainability much more seriously, as many of the products which have to be purchased new in a knock-down rebuild scenario are retained or used again in a home renovation.
+One of the key differences between a major renovation and a tear down rebuild is the simple fact that a home renovation takes sustainability much more seriously, as many of the products which have to be purchased new in a tear down rebuild scenario are retained or used again in a home renovation.

-For example, timber walls and structures that are able to be left in place in a renovation mean that new timber does now have to be brought in, reducing wastage in the production, storage, and transportation of the timber.
+For example, lumber walls and structures that are able to be left in place in a renovation mean that new lumber does now have to be brought in, reducing wastage in the production, storage, and transportation of the lumber.
 Concrete is another example of a product whose production is quite energy-intensive.
 Renovating an existing home in lieu of a complete rebuild saves many, many cubic meters of concrete.
 In a nutshell, any material that can be reused rather than replaced means less impact on the environment.

 One of the final points which will influence your decision to renovate or rebuild is, of course, cost.
 Determining which option will be the most cost-effective for your unique situation is key.
 Note that we said, ‘cost-effective’, not cheapest.
 Thinking solely in terms of the cheapest option is the quickest road to disaster you can follow.

 The biggest piece of advice we can give is never to simply go with the cheapest option.
 Instead, make sure to fully compare quotes in an apples-to-apples frame of mind.
-You may pay a bit more for a better builder, but think of what it could cost, now and in the future, if a builder rushes a job, lacks comprehensive project management skills, or just flat out gets it wrong.
+You may pay a bit more for a better builder, but think of what it could cost, now and in the future, if the general contractor rushes a job or lacks comprehensive project management skills.

 So How Do You Decide?

-Ensure that your builder can show you evidence via testimonials that they are confident and competent with both large-scale major home renovations and knock-down rebuilds before you commit to them.
+Ensure that your builder can show you evidence via testimonials that they are confident and competent with both large-scale major home renovations and tear down rebuilds before you commit to them.